MASCOT Family Role

 For Family: use comic relief to lighten a ‘heavy’ atmosphere for everyone, creating a diversion to diffuse volatile situations.

-May perform similar tasks to Caretakers, when enlisted to soothe the Dependent’s feelings & needs.
+May perform similar tasks to Caretakers when enlisted to soothe the Dependent’s feelings & needs.
 And –

 • like the Hero, they may be the ‘face’ of the family to the community

-• take responsibility for the family’s emotional well-being & become its ‘social director’, entertaining everyone to cover up the depth of the family sickness by keeping the focus on themself
+• take responsibility for the family’s emotional well-being & become its ‘social director’, entertaining everyone to cover the depth of the family sickness by keeping the focus on themself

 BIRTH ORDER : Usually the youngest, but not always